Cover for your furry friends

 purchased for this)

-- Treatment of illnesses during the waiting period
+- Treatment for any illnesses that occur during the policy's

 - Treatment for diseases for which there is a known vaccine (such

 as kennel cough).
-(Some policies may pay if your pet has had the
+(Some policies may pay if your pet has been

 You can find out what the exclusions of a policy are by reading